 Sunday, September 30 – Berlin

-Touring today will include be refugee tour, so to speak, as we learn how Germany is coping with the nearly one million refugees they have agreed to accept just since 2015, alone.
-We will meet with some refugees and with an expert on the refugee crisis.
+Today we will learn how Germany is coping with the nearly one million refugees they have agreed to accept just since 2015, alone.
+We will meet with some Syrian refugees and with an expert on the refugee crisis.
 We will also visit the Kreutzberg neighborhood, which is known as the Turkish neighborhood, where you will have an opportunity to enjoy a Turkish lunch.

 Monday, October 1 – Berlin